holyketzer/cv/README.md

 - [Links](#links)
 </div>

+<div class="contacts"></div>

 ## Profile

 ### Summary

 Software engineer with 12+ years of experience.
 Open source maintainer and contributor.
-In my spare time, I launched a car-sharing startup in St. Petersburg, while maintaining high productivity at my main job.
+Launched a car-sharing startup in St. Petersburg in my spare time, while maintaining high productivity at my main job.
+I'm used to deliver features even if it requires bug fixes or new features in third party libraries.
 Top 1 student in first semester of Mail.ru Big Data Academy from 2020 recruitment.

 ### Roles